- History of Magic, Witchcraft...

 This series aims to canvas innovative, critical, and global/international debates addressing the intersection of criminal justice and philosophy (social, political, ethical, and legal).
 ‘Criminal Justice’ is broadly understood to include formal institutional responses to crime and misconduct, as well as informal and non-institutional responses which include behaviors considered ‘deviant,’ anti-social,’ or otherwise outside the scope of criminal law.

 We invite proposals based on empirical research, conceptual analysis, and theoretical work for monographs and handbooks on a broad range of topics.
 We are also interested in proposals by guest editors for edited collections and anthologies.
 Proposals can include topics related to the philosophy of criminal justice as well as criminal justice and philosophy.
 We are particularly interested in the exploration of innovative approaches to the problems presented by the classification of certain behaviors as criminal or ‘merely’ wrongful, the maintenance of separate criminal and civil legal institutions, and the pervasive use of coercive institutions (police, jails, prison) as mechanisms of social control and punishment.

 The editors are particularly interested in proposals across the following thematic areas:

-- The role of political agents in criminal law and procedure: popular, legislative, executive
+- The normative role of political agents (popular, legislative, executive) in criminal law and procedure

-- Geographies of crime, violence and justice in terms of race, ethnicity, class, and nationality (e.g. differential punishment, mass incarceration, etc.)
+- Philosophical perspectives on crime, violence, and justice in terms of race, ethnicity, class, and nationality (e.g. differential punishment, mass incarceration, collateral consequences, etc.)

 - Alternatives to punishment: restorative justice, compensatory justice, etc.